 Property and equipment are stated at cost.
 Provisions for depreciation and amortization are made using straight-line rates over the estimated useful lives of the related assets, and the shorter of useful lives or terms of the applicable leases for leasehold improvements.
 Buildings have estimated useful lives ranging from 29 to 40 years.
-Furniture and equipment have estimated useful lives, while leasehold improvements are depreciated at the shorter of the lease term or estimated useful live.
+Furniture and equipment have estimated useful lives of 5 to 7 years, while leasehold improvements are depreciated at the shorter of the lease term or estimated useful life.
 Expenditures for major renewals and betterments that extend the useful lives are capitalized.
 Expenditures for normal maintenance and repairs are expensed as incurred.
 The cost of assets sold, retired or abandoned and the related accumulated depreciation are written off from the accounts, and any gains or losses are charged or credited in the accompanying consolidated statement of income of the respective period.
-Interest expense from related debt incurred during site construction is capitalized, which amounted to \$0 in all three fiscal years presented.
+Interest expense from related debt incurred during site construction is capitalized, which amounted to \$155,000 in 2024, \$0 in 2023, and \$0 in 2022.